josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

-There are some people who just keep reading about all this and saying "but, but WP Engine…" and my dude, _it does not matter_.
-(It's always a dude.)
+There are some people who just keep reading about all this and saying "but, but WP Engine…" and my dude (it's always a dude), _it does not matter_.
 We're past that point.

 We've all seen a sporting match where one player commits a minor foul, and it enrages an opposing player into a frenzy of flagrant violations that gets them tossed from the game.
 That's basically where we are; Matt's the second guy.
 Whatever he was reacting to: sure, it existed, and you can point to it all you want.
 But if that's all you're focused on, you're severely missing the point.

 Anyway, back to the timeline.
 (Note: I may have the chronology slightly mixed up here on a few of the points, but I don't think it should really matter.)